 Do you carry back-up equipment?

 Yes.
 As much as we are not concerned with equipment failure due to the exceptional quality of equipment we use, we do travel with safe guards because you only get one chance on someone's wedding day.
 Should something go wrong, we do travel with backup media players, a backup mixer, and have backup sound re-enforcement.
 We also update our equipment every few years to ensure that we have the best and most reliable equipment available for your wedding reception.
+In addition to back up equipment, we always retain one DJ per weekend as a back up in case of an emergency.

 Why do you offer different packages and sound systems?